saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 ### What can saucectl and the Sauce Labs Platform Do?

-`saucectl` stands for Sauce Control, the command line interface for running non-Selenium/ Appium tests such a Cypress, TestCafe, Espresso, and XCUITest.
+`saucectl` stands for Sauce Control, the command line interface for running non-Selenium/ Appium tests such as and XCUITest, Espresso Cypress, TestCafe, and more .
 The toolkit includes [`saucectl` commands](https://docs.saucelabs.com/testrunner-toolkit/installation/#installing-saucectl) that allow you to interface with Sauce Labs, as well as the tools necessary to record the output from tests on a Sauce Labs Virtual Machine, making it easy to interpret, share and analyze those test results.

 ### Why Use saucectl